-HSC 527 Neuromuscular Evaluation and Intervention (2-2-3).
-Prerequisite: Enrollment in MOT Program or permission of
+HSC 527 Neuromuscular Evaluation and Intervention (2-2-

 3).
 Prerequisite: Enrollment in MOT Program or permission of instructor.
 Examines the neuromusculoskeletal body structures and functions of a person at the knowledge, comprehension, and application levels.
 Introduces, applies, and analyzes theoretical frames of reference used by occupational therapists to address the evaluation and intervention of the neuromusculoskeletal areas of function.
 Lays the foundation for use of this information at higher levels of all three learning domains and in a more integrated way in later courses.
 Emphasis on documenting efficacy of intervention.